sp00n/corecycler/readme.txt

 INCLUDED SOFTWARE
 -----------------
-The script itself is a PowerShell script, but it uses the included Prime95 version 30.5b2 to actually do the stress testing.
+The script itself is a PowerShell script, but it uses the included Prime95 version 30.8b17 to actually do the stress testing.
 You can also move your own copy of Prime95 into the /test_programs/p95 directory if you want to be on the safe side (good choice!).
 To download Prime95, go to the official site at https://www.mersenne.org/download/ (however, the 30.5 version used here is at the time of writing only available through their forum).

-Beginning with version 0.8 it also supports Aida64 and Y-Cruncher, however it does NOT include Aida64 by default.
+Beginning with version 0.8 it also supports Aida64 and y-Cruncher, however it does NOT include Aida64 by default.
 You need to download the >>>Portable Engineer<<< version yourself and extract into the /test_programs/aida64 folder.
 It has to be the Portable Engineer version, because the regular "Extreme" edition doesn't support starting the stress test from the command line.